CW-complexes and minimal Hilbert vector of graded Artinian Gorenstein algebras: On the Hilbert vector of GAG algebras

-Let $d\in\N_{\geq4},n\in\N_{\geq2}$.
+Let $d\in\N_{\geq4}$, $n\in\N_{\geq2}$, let $\cAG_{st,\K}(n,d)$ be the set of SGAG $\K$-algebras of socle degree $d$ and codimension $m$.
 One knows that the Hilbert vector of $A\in\cAG_{st,\K}(n,d)$ is symmetric by Poincar\'e duality and the $0$-th and $1$-st entries are $1$ and $n$, respectively.
-Therefore it is matter to the aim of this paper to compute the second entry of this vector.
+Therefore it is matter to the aim of this paper to study the other entries of this vector.

-By Theorem \ref{th1.1} there exists $[f]\in U^{(n,d)}_{st}$ (see Equation \eqref{eq1}) such that $A\cong Q/\Ann(f)$.
+By Theorem \ref{th1.1} there exists $[f]\in U^{(n,d)}_{st}$ (see Equation \eqref{eq1}) such that ${A\cong Q/\Ann(f)}$.
 Consider the short exact sequence